 Return rules work similarly to shipping rules - they are predefined actions that will automatically apply to new returns created through the return portal.
-You can use return rules to charge your customers a different return fee depending on which country the return is shipped from.

 Before return rules can be applied, the return portal must be activated.
 Click here to see how to set up your return portal.

 - Go to Settings () and click on Returns.

 - Click the box Enable return fee

 - Enter a default return fee in euros and click

 Step 2: Enable 'Return with' actions and carriers: